SebSept/onemorelaravelblog/README.md

 Behaviour testing, translations, a way to hook module, a base theme, or documentation, just to mention the most important points.
 [Issues](https://github.com/SebSept/onemorelaravelblog/issues?state=open)

+# Wiki - Documentations

+How to will be on [wiki](https://github.com/SebSept/onemorelaravelblog/wiki).
 ----

 It's open source, pusblished under the [MIT Licence](http://choosealicense.com/licenses/mit/).